Rwanda – Kirambo

 Process: Washed

-Preparation: Suitable for all filter brewing methods (V60, Aeropress, Chemex, French press).
-Also available in espresso roast.
+Preparation: Suitable for all filter coffee brewing methods (V60, Solo Dripper, Aeropress, Chemex, French press, Clever Dripper).
+This coffee is also available in an espresso roast.